Malikdishan416/Disclosed-reports-analysis/120121-how-I-would-have-found-this.md

 ## The Target

-The target is Veris. a platform used to manage physical workplaces.
+The target is Veris, a platform used to manage physical workplaces.
 Basically a organization/group management platform - essentially a digital front desk and office assistant.

 ## My Recon Approach